INTERPLAY-Workshop/interplay-workshop.github.io/call-for-papers.md

 Submissions of all tracks will be presented as posters at the workshop.
 We will also invite selected submissions for a short talk (5-15 minutes).
 Please note: At least one author must attend the workshop in person for talks.

 ### Reviewing Process & Timeline
-Submissions will be managed via OpenReview (link to appear).
+Submissions will be managed via [OpenReview](https://openreview.net/group?id=colmweb.org/COLM/2025/Workshop/INTERPLAY).
 All deadlines are anywhere on Earth (AoE).

 **June 23** - Submission due